Keynote: Embracing Collaborative Discomfort

 Session 4: A Place to Play: How Parks and Green Spaces Can Improve Public Health

-How can we increase physically activity, and ultimately reduce obesity, by encouraging both adults and children alike to better utilize parks and green spaces in their neighborhoods?
+How can we increase physical activity, and ultimately reduce obesity, by encouraging both adults and children alike to better utilize parks and green spaces in their neighborhoods?
 How can we also ensure that everyone has adequate spaces in their community to be active?
 This roundtable discussion will discuss strategies and tactics to improve usage and develop new spaces, as well as highlight successful projects in the Mahoning Valley and Northeast Ohio.

 Presenters: Ian Beniston, Executive Director, Youngstown Neighborhood Development Corporation